loicortola/nodemcu-espress/samples/simple-static-gzip/README.md

-# Sample heavy-website
+# Sample simple-static-gzip

-This sample is meant to demonstrate the power of espress in a request-heavy environment.
+This sample is meant to demonstrate how gzip behaves when sending gzip files.

 ## Procedure
 Upload the following files to your NodeMCU: